ifhnh/Profile-Intro/README.md

  # Hi!Thanks for visiting my Github profile! 👋 Anyways, who is ifhana? 👀

-🙋‍♀️ An Aspiring Junior Business Analyst/Data Analyst wanting to jump into technology consulting.
+🙋‍♀️ An aspiring Junior Business Analyst/Data Analyst wanting to jump into Technology Consulting.
 I am a data and analytics practitioner fully equipped in Python, SQL, PowerBI, cloud services (Azure, AWS),database management and Agile methodology.

 ## 🔭 Currently Working On